 World Health Organization guidelines for placing all HIV positive individuals on antiretroviral treatment has intensified the demand for a competent and accessible global health work force that can accommodate 90-90-90 UNAIDS targets for testing, treating, and virally suppressing HIV patients.
 There is an urgent need to concentrate on effective, differentiated, and cost-efficient service delivery models that embrace high quality patient-centered HIV care as countries adopt and roll out Test and Start.
 Achieving 90-90-90 will require substantial shifts in how HIV services are staffed and delivered; different solutions, including task sharing, are still needed to reach targets.
 Over the past decade, a variety of non-physician cadres, such as nurse-midwives, clinical officers, and medical assistants, have contributed to growing evidence of task sharing’s positive contributions to HIV health outcomes in resource-limited settings.

 I-TECH introduced its clinical mentoring program in Haiti in 2006.
-A team of physicians, nurses and psychologists provide technical assistance to 20 sites in the MSPP care and services network to help strengthen HIV- and AIDS-related services.
-During site visits, I-TECH mentors conduct clinical rounds, conferences and chart reviews, and ...Read More
+A team of physicians, nurses, and psychologists provide technical assistance to 20 sites in the MSPP care and services network to help strengthen HIV- and AIDS-related services.
+During site visits, CHARESS mentors conduct clinical rounds ...Read More

 I-TECH provides technical support to SANC to develop a Continuing Professional Development (CPD) program for nurses using findings from a pilot study and input from key stakeholders ...Read More